mike-diamond/firebase-connect/README.md

         'limitToLast=25',
       ]
     ],
-    // Get default value from preloaded store (on SSR) or set it manualy
+    // Get default value from preloaded store (on SSR) or set it manually
     // It also can be used as a function: (state) => state.preload.chats || [],
     defaultValue: `preload.chatMessages.${props.activeChat}`,
     // Modify output result